 (a) Do different persons assume the role of Chairman of the Board of Directors and CEO?
 If no, describe the checks and balances laid down to ensure that the Board gets the benefit of independent views.

-Yes

-No ☑ While the Chairman and
+Yes No Whi le the Cha irman a and

-CEO are the same person, a
+CEO are different the same person - , a as

-different person acts as

-President.
+President •

 Identify the Chair and CEO:

 Chairman of the Board and CEO Ramon S. Ang President Eric O. Recto